Professor in History

-Thavolia Glymph is professor of History at Duke University in the Departments of History and African & African American Studies and a Faculty Affiliate of the Duke University Population Research Institute (DuPri) and the Program in Women's Studies.
-Glymph is a historian of the nineteenth century U.S. South specializing in gender and women's history, slavery, emancipation, the Civil War, and Reconstruction.
+Thavolia Glymph, professor of history and law, studies the U.S. South with a focus on nineteenth century social history.
 She has published numerous articles and essays and is the author of Out of the House of Bondage: The Transformation of the Plantation Household (Cambridge University Press, 2008) and The Women's Fight: The Civil War's Battles for Home, Freedom, and Nation (Littlefield History of the Civil War Era, University of North Carolina Press, forthcoming November 2019).
 She is co-editor of two volumes of Freedom: A Documentary History of Emancipation, 1861-1867 (Series 1, Volume 1 and Series 1, Volume 3).
 She is currently completing two book projects, Women at War: Race, Gender, and Power in the American Civil War and African American Women and Children Refugees in the Civil War: A History the Making of Freedom supported by a grant from the National Institutes of Health.
 Her next project is entitled "Playing “Dixie” in Egypt: Civil War Veterans in the Egyptian Army and Transnational Transcripts of Race, Nation, Empire and Citizenship, 1869-1878."
-Glymph is the recipient of a grant support from the National Institutes of Health for her work on Civil War refugees.
-She was the 2015 John Hope Franklin Visiting Professor of American Legal History at Duke Law School and will hold this appointment again in the Spring 2018 term.
+She has received grant support from the National Institutes of Health for her work on Civil War refugees and was the 2015 John Hope Franklin Visiting Professor of American Legal History at Duke Law School in 2015 and 2018.
 She is an Organization of American Historians Distinguished Lecturer and a member of the Society of American Historians and the American Antiquarian Society.
 She was a 2017-18 Thomas Langford Lecturer at Duke University and is vice president of the Southern Historical Association.

 Glymph, T, Berlin, I, Miller, S, Reidy, JP, Saville, J, and Rowland, L. Freedom: A Documentary History of Emancipation, 1861-1867, ser.
 1, vol. 3, The Wartime Genesis of Free Labor: The Lower South.: Cambridge University Press, 1990.